wolee101/ud-NLP_course/README.md

 3. [Speech recognizer](./3_DNN_speech_recognizer/readme.md)

-A deep neural network was built that functioned as part of an end-to-end automatic speech recognition (ASR) pipeline.
-After building several neural networks that maped audio features to transcribed text, the final model used a combination of a convolutional neural network and bi-directional recurrent neural networks.
+A deep neural network was built that functions as part of an end-to-end automatic speech recognition (ASR) pipeline.
+After building several neural networks that mapped audio features to transcribed text, the final model used a combination of a convolutional neural network and bi-directional recurrent neural networks.
 The model converted raw audio input into feature representations and then into transcribed text.
 Keras was used again.

 ## **Datasets:**